 Despite such a damning report, this was not the end.
 Reavis had a strong ally in Secretary of the Interior John W. Noble, who delayed his response until February of the following year.
 Ultimately, the results of Johnson’s report were conclusively damning and Noble could not deny the findings.
 The claim was officially dead.

 While the people of the Arizona territory rejoiced, Reavis refused to surrender.
 He hired a lawyer and filed suit against the US Government for $11 Million.
 Again, he set out on an “evidence” finding tour, revisiting many of the same locations to prove the authenticity of his papers.

 Special attorney Mathew Reynolds represented the United States Court of Private Land Claims in the case against Reavis.
-Reynolds’ findings were explosive if not comical in their absurdity.
-He found forged pages glued into centuries old codices, documents existing where archivists swear non existed before, and even accounts of Reavis’ being banned from archives for suspicious behavior.
+Reynolds’ findings were explosive, if not comical, in their absurdity.
+He found forged pages glued into centuries old codices, documents existing where archivists swear none existed before, and even accounts of Reavis’ being banned from archives for suspicious behavior.
 If Johnson’s report had not been sufficiently damning, the government’s case certainly was.

 Reavis never gave up his dream of developing the Salt River Valley.
 On his release from prison, he immediately resumed his efforts to enlist investors, though he found no takers.
-In 1902 Donna Sophia sued for and was granted a divorce on the grounds of non-support.
-On November 20, 1914 James Reavis died penniless in Denver and was buried in a pauper’s grave.
+In 1902, Doña Sophia sued for and was granted a divorce on the grounds of non-support.
+On November 20, 1914, James Reavis died penniless in Denver and was buried in a pauper’s grave.